Céline Sciamma’s queer period romance is an intimate visual feast, filled with uncanny empathy and admirable aesthetics.

 This review is part of our coverage of the 2019 Cannes Film Festival.

 In Portrait of a Lady on Fire (which just won the Queer Palm at Cannes), two women gaze at a painting of Héloïse (Adèle Haenel), a young woman ready to be married.
 She stands alongside the artist, Marianne (Noémie Merlant), and by this point, they’ve gotten under each other’s skin in a passionate relationship that started off as friendly.
 If anything, their courtship came from embracing each other’s femininity, from being allowed to actually gaze at one another.
-There isn’t a ton to look at on this remote Bretagne island, but with Marianne has been commissioned to paint Héloïse’s wedding portrait, she finally found her subject.
+There isn’t a ton to look at on this remote Bretagne island, but given that Marianne has been commissioned to paint Héloïse’s wedding portrait, she finally found her subject.

 Héloïse’s fiancé, as it happens, is never seen in Céline Sciamma’s film.
 No men are.
 Occasionally a few friends will appear, but otherwise, this is a locale divorced from any populous society but still entangled in its constructs.
 Its melancholia is calming at first: the sumptuous, omnipresent sounds of the surrounding ocean and the crackling of each room’s fireplace.
 It’s more than a little sensual too, and that’s before any real attraction develops.